 QNB Group has implemented an operational risk framework to identify, assess, control, manage, and report Operational risk across the Group.
-The framework includes a tool for escalation of material risks and events to the Group Management Risk Committee and appropriate senior management staff.
+The framework includes a process for quick and transparent escalation of operational risk events to the Group Management Risk Committee and appropriate senior management staff.
 Effective operational risk management is essential to reducing the impact of operational risk events.
 The framework is continually evolving to reflect changes in the Group and to respond to the changing regulatory and business environment.